Skin diseases of the foot

-Dry Cracked Heels – Foot condition in which the bottom half of the heel is thickened and/or cracked.
+Dry Cracked Heels – Foot condition in which the bottom half of the heel gets thick and cracks.
 For most, this is only a cosmetic issue, however, if the dryness continues for long periods of time, it can lead to more serious medical problems.
 Can be indicative to tinea pedis (athletes foot) and may respond to topical antifungals.

 Foot odor– Corynebacterium is a common cause and creates a terrible smell as it releases Sulfer compounds.
 Anyone spending long hours in hot sweaty boots is at risk- our military, farm workers, football or soccer players.
-Your Podiatrist will most likely prescribe a topical antibiotic and recommend antiperspirant be applied to the feet after your daily shower and washing with an antimicrobial cleanser. ( see hyperhydrosis).
+Your Podiatrist will most likely prescribe a topical antibiotic and recommend you apply antiperspirant to the feet after your daily shower and wash with an antimicrobial cleanser. ( see hyperhydrosis).

 Foreign Bodies – An object inside the body that is not generally supposed to be present.

 Fungus nails– Toenail fungus can be very embarrassing.
 Fortunately, there is laser treatment available for this condition.
 Laser treatments for toenail fungus removal were first approved by the Food and Drug Administration back in 2010.
 Health care professionals at Beaver Valley Foot Clinic can use several types of lasers to remove the toenail fungus.
 Laser treatments are popular for toenail fungus removal because they destroy and heat the harmful fungi, but they keep the healthy tissue intact.

 Fungus Nail – skin diseases of the foot